Naeshon/creating-vms/README.md

 <h1>Creating a Virtual Machine & Logging Into It Through Remote Desktop in Windows (Azure)</h1>
-This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />
+This tutorial outlines the necessary steps in order to build a virtual machine and connect remotely.<br />